 In the above passage, Günderrode claims that the human aspect of being human essentially involves, or essentially is, relationship to other human beings—to humanity as a whole.
-As human, she states, human beings “have humanity as their object.”
+As humans, she states, human beings “have humanity as their object.”
 She also aligns the human aspect of being human with morality (Sittlichkeit or Moralität—she seems to use these terms interchangeably).
-To Günderrode, therefore, morality is specifically something that governs the relations of human beings to each other—i.e., morality does not apply to human relationships with “the earth” or with “the infinite, divine.”
+To Günderrode, therefore, morality is specifically something that governs the relations of human beings to each other—in other words, morality does not apply to human relationships with “the earth” or with “the infinite, divine.”

 Nonetheless, both of the latter relationships are also important on Günderrode’s account, as she describes in “Story of a Brahmin.”
 After turning from a worldly life of trade and pleasure, the narrator of this piece first engages in moral thought (I:305) before realizing that participation in the moral world cannot satisfy him:

-The struggle […] of the individual with society, of freedom against freedom, of singularity against general laws, and of morals against their impediments, stopped occupying and tormenting me so much.
+The struggle . . . of the individual with society, of freedom against freedom, of singularity against general laws, and of morals against their impediments, stopped occupying and tormenting me so much.
 For a long time it had already been clear to me that justice is the basis of civil society and morality the basis of human society.
 These two relations had once satisfied me; I had sought to bring all the points of my mind into contact with them.
 Now I discovered aptitudes within me that these finite relations would no longer satisfy.
 (I:307–8)

-The speaker claims that, whereas social relationships are based on justice (in the case of “civil society”) or morality (in the case of “human society”), these matters do not exhaust the needs of human beings.
-In other words, not only is the mundane and materialistic business of everyday life not sufficient for a full human existence, but neither is the moral life.
+The speaker claims that whereas social relationships are based on justice (in the case of “civil society”) or morality (in the case of “human society”), these matters do not exhaust the needs of human beings.
+In other words, not only is the mundane and materialistic business of everyday life not sufficient for a full human existence but neither is the moral life.

-Günderrode’s account presents morality as unrelated to the spiritual side of human beings, i.e., their relationship to the infinite.
+Günderrode’s account presents morality as unrelated to the spiritual side of human beings, that is, their relationship to the infinite.
 Her narrator explains that the aptitudes he has discovered within himself need connection with the infinite, which Günderrode situates beyond the “finite relations” of morals and human society.
 Her narrator identifies this infinite with “the spirit of nature”:

-[M]y […] appetite [sought] an infinite object for its striving; and my inner sense intimated an invisible and mysterious connection with something that I did not yet know, and to which I would gladly have given a shape and name. [….]
-In this longing, in this love the spirit of nature spoke to me. [… T]he more I listened to it, the clearer it was to me that there was a fundamental force in which everything, visible and invisible, was connected.
-I named this force primal life, and sought to bring my consciousness into connection with it (for a mysterious and unknown descent from it seemed certain to me)[.]
+My . . . appetite [sought] an infinite object for its striving; and my inner sense intimated an invisible and mysterious connection with something that I did not yet know, and to which I would gladly have given a shape and name. . . .
+In this longing, in this love the spirit of nature spoke to me. . . .
+The more I listened to it, the clearer it was to me that there was a fundamental force in which everything, visible and invisible, was connected.
+I named this force primal life, and sought to bring my consciousness into connection with it (for a mysterious and unknown descent from it seemed certain to me).
 (I:308)

 Günderrode’s narrator explicitly connects this kind of spiritual relationship with religion (I:309).
-He also explicitly disconnects religion from morality: morality, he emphasizes, belongs to the human realm and not the realm of the spiritual: “Anyone who needs some sort of religion as a buttress to their morality, their morality is not pure, for according to its nature this must consist in itself.
+He also explicitly disconnects religion from morality, which, he emphasizes, belongs to the human realm and not the realm of the spiritual: “Anyone who needs some sort of religion as a buttress to their morality, their morality is not pure, for according to its nature this must consist in itself.
 Thus a human being can do without religion and, considered merely as a human being, does not attain its prospects in religion’s territory” (I:310).